About Lower Kersal Community Primary School

 There are at present 264 children on roll.
 The Standard Admission Number for each class is 30 children.

 The school has a 26-place nursery department housed within the main school.
 Amongst the many awards we have won over the years, Lower Kersal Community School has been the winner of three Quality Marks, a Leading Parent Partnership Award and has been awarded two Green Flags for its Eco work.
-In 2015 our school was Regional Finalist for the North West in the 2015 Pupil Premium Awards and came runner-up in this category.
-School was also awarded a SSAT Award for outstanding KS2 Progress.
+We have also been awarded Dyslexia Friendly Status and the Silver Games Mark.

 Community School Status